 FRCs will accept records that have less than a one-year retention period before disposition, but agencies should consider the costs of proposing such a transfer.
 It may be more cost-effective to simply retain the records for the short time they are still needed.

-Series FRCs, by prior agreement with some agencies, will accept mixed-series transfers.
+FRCs, by prior agreement with some agencies, will accept mixed-series transfers.
 These transfers must consist of only one box.
 Contact your agency's records officer to determine if such an agreement exists for your agency.

-- Mixed-media Records Several
+- Mixed-media (Non-textual) Records

 - Permanent Records